torrinconrath/car-score-predictor/README.md

 - Then go into the env folder and edit the temp_config.py file to contain your database config, ip, and port, then rename it to config.py.
 You can also run export_config.py to send the config to the frontend now.

-- Next, go into the model folder, run cars.ipynb, then move all the .pkl files, best_car_model.pth, and model_features.json into the car_score_api folder.
+- Next, go into the model folder, run cars.ipynb to generate the model.

 - Lastly, go into the CarScorePredictor and run "npm install expo" to install the needed packages.